Fresh tomato summer pasta sauce is a delicious, healthy, vegetarian dinner recipe, and a perfect use for garden tomatoes.

-Stir it all together.
-Let it sit on the counter while you boil the pasta.
-Dinner is done.
-This is one of those dishes that I don’t ever really measure.
-Truth is, if it were just you and me…in the kitchen together, I’d hand you a spoon, ask you to taste it, until it tasted right for us.
+Truth is, if it were just you and me in the kitchen together, I’d hand you a spoon, asking you to taste it until it tasted right for us.
 “More garlic”, I’d ask?
 Together we’d taste, sip wine and nibble on bits of my homemade bread.
 Well, maybe we’d skip dessert.

 - Fresh tomatoes, I used 3 large, garden tomatoes, plus a handful of cherry and pear tomatoes.